A domain wall bound on anti-de Sitter vacua

 In the last line, we identified the string frame tension, $T_{\rm dw}$, of a domain wall in $d$-dimensions obtained by wrapping a $D(8-n)$-brane on a $p$-cycle $Y_p$ and smearing it on an $n$-cycle $X_n$, with $8-n = d+p-2$,

 Notice that at this step we assume $d>2$ to avoid subtleties with the definition of $M_{\rm Pl,2}$; the two-dimensional case has been considered already in \cite{Cribiori:2024jwq}.
-Since $Y_p$ is a cycle internal to the compact manifold, we surely have ${\rm vol}_{10-d}> {\rm vol}(Y_p) \gg 1$, where the last inequality is needed for validity of the supergravity approximation.
+Since $Y_p$ is a cycle internal to the compact manifold, we surely have ${\rm vol}_{10-d}> {\rm vol}(Y_p) \gg 1$, where the last inequality is needed for validity of the supergravity approximation and is valid for a product manifold.
 Hence, since $f_n$ is integer and $c_n = \mathcal{O}(1)$, we arrive at

 Assuming that the domain wall is fundamental, namely that it cannot be resolved by the $d$-dimensional EFT, its tension sets an upper bound for the UV cutoff, $T_{\rm dw}\geq \Lambda_{\rm UV}^{d-1}$, giving